joshhills/intogames-demo/docs/DESIGN_DOCUMENT.md

    - System must handle anonymous players who haven't completed profile setup

 2. **Profile Customization**
+   - Players represent corporations in Cyber Earth, defending the global firewall from alien bugs
+   - Players must set a Corporation Name for their corporation
-   - Players can set a custom display name (tagline) for leaderboards and social features
+   - Players can set a custom tagline (slogan/message) for leaderboards and social features
    - Players can customize their in-game visual representation via color selection
    - Profile changes must be saved immediately and reflect in all live systems (leaderboard, notifications)
    - Default values must be assigned if player doesn't customize (auto-generated tagline, default color)
+   - First-time players should be prompted to set up their Corporation Name and Tagline via a modal dialog

 3. **Authentication & Security**
    - Players must obtain a secure token (JWT) upon first launch or login